 “What are the desired outcomes?”

 I think it is vital to job shadow, interview, and talk to users.
-I will then talk to stakeholders about requirements and User Stories we want to build out.
-I have created interviews, surveys, and task-based user test prompts to see how the users will be using the product.
-I will typically work with Users, Subject Matter Experts, Business Analysts, Project Managers and Lead Developers in the initial phase.
-Getting knowledge from support staff, managers, and trainers is also super important.
+I will then talk with stakeholders about requirements and User Stories for features and flows we want to build out.
+I have created interviews, surveys, and task-based usability test prompts to see how the users will be using the product.
+I will typically work with Users, Subject Matter Experts, Business Analysts, Project Managers, and Lead Developers in the initial phase.
+Getting knowledge from support staff, managers, and trainers is also super important to building realistic Personas and Journey Maps.
 Stepping away from my desk and talking to as many people as possible about the problem will help immensely in the long run.
-Collecting and weeding out user stories and requirements also is a part of this step.
+Collecting and weeding out user stories and requirements also is a big part of this step.

 Define the Problem.